pecheylauren02/mp2-supervillain-personality-quiz/README.md

 - After completing all ten questions, the user will be matched with a supervillain based on their total score.
 - Before starting the quiz, users must sign up with their names.

 Each time the user selects an answer it builds up a picture of what kind of personality they have.
-These results are then processed to calculate the best supervillain match for them, and I included 8 possible matches (a mix of Disney, Marvel, Stranger Things, and DC supervillains):
+These results are then processed to calculate the best supervillain match for them, and I included 8 possible matches (a mix of Disney, Marvel, Harry Potter, Stranger Things, and DC supervillains):
 - Lord Voldemort
 - Cruella de Vil
 - Magneto